 This makes the vows even more personal and can be a great way to show your partner just how much you care about them.
 Of course, you may run into trouble finding an appropriate vow quote if your partner’s favorite movie is something like Ghostbusters!

 Even though your vows entail some of the deepest feelings of love and compassion that you have for your partner when it comes to you standing at the altar and reciting them you might find yourself forgetting the right words.

 No matter how awkward or silly it might feel but practicing your vows is by far one of the best ways to improve them.
-Practicing your civil marriage vows out loud in the shower or in front of a mirror gives you a great idea of how good they are and also helps you memorize them for later.
+Practicing your civil wedding vows out loud in the shower or in front of a mirror gives you a great idea of how good they are and also helps you memorize them for later.

 Listen to yourself to see if your vows sound easy and conversational or if there are any tongue twisters and long sentences that need some tweaking.